Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: Benchmarking against Direct Molecular Simulations

-This phenomenon is the result of a temporary balance being established between two distinct processes acting simultaneously in opposite directions.
-On the one hand, inelastic collisions responsible for vibrational excitation of the gas drive $e_\mathrm{N_2}^\mathrm{v}$ upward, to its equilibrium value $e_\mathrm{N_2}^\mathrm{v, \star} (T)$.
-On the other, with every dissociation reaction a certain amount of vibrational energy is removed from the gas, causing $e_\mathrm{N_2}^\mathrm{v}$ to decrease.
+As mentioned in Sec.~\ref{sec:nb_effects}, this phenomenon is the result of a temporary balance established between two processes acting in opposite directions.
+First, vibrational excitation drives $e_{\mathrm{v}, \mathrm{N_2}} (T_\mathrm{v})$ up toward matching its corresponding local equilibrium value $e_{\mathrm{v}, \mathrm{N_2}} (T)$.
+Simultaneously, with every dissociation reaction a certain amount of vibrational energy is removed from the gas, pushing $e_{\mathrm{v}, \mathrm{N_2} (T_\mathrm{v})}$ in the opposite direction.
 As discussed for instance in Refs.~\cite{macdonald20b, torres24a}, in the DMS solutions this quasi-steady-state dissociation phase is naturally captured by the method itself and vertical dashed lines in Figs.~\ref{fig:iso_n2_10k_combined_vs_dms} and \ref{fig:iso_n2_20k_combined_vs_dms} mark its approximate beginning.
-The $T - T_\mathrm{v}$ gap in DMS occurs as a macroscopic manifestation of a temporary balance at the microscopic level between vibrational energy gain due to inelastic trajectories and nearly equal energy loss due to reactive collisions respectively.
+The $T - T_\mathrm{v}$ gap in DMS occurs as a macroscopic manifestation of a temporary balance at the microscopic level between vibrational energy gain in inelastic collisions and nearly equal energy loss due to reactive collisions respectively.
 In the CFD-MMT solutions the same process is captured macroscopically by the difference between the two vibrational energy source terms of Eq.~(\ref{eq:vib_relax_equation}).
-Given that $T_\mathrm{v} < T$ throughout the entire simulated time, the vibrational relaxation term $Q_\mathrm{v}^\mathrm{relax}$ remains positive and is greatest in magnitude early on.
-During the vibrational excitation phase this is the dominant source term, only being counteracted by the vibrational energy-chemistry coupling term $Q_\mathrm{chem}^\mathrm{v}$ once nitrogen dissociation begins to gain prominence.
-After the dissociation rate has fully ramped up, $Q_\mathrm{v}^\mathrm{relax}$ and $Q_\mathrm{chem}^\mathrm{v}$ become almost equal in magnitude, but opposite in sign.
-Thus, according to Eq.~(\ref{eq:vib_relax_equation}) vibrational energy density, and with it $T_\mathrm{v}$, in the heat bath mass do not change appreciably during the QSS phase.
+Given that $T_\mathrm{v} < T$ throughout the entire simulated time, the vibrational relaxation term $w_v^\mathrm{relax}$ remains positive and is greatest in magnitude early on.
+During the vibrational excitation phase this is the dominant source term, only being counteracted by the vibrational energy-chemistry coupling term $w_v^\mathrm{chem}$ once nitrogen dissociation begins to gain prominence.
+After the dissociation rate has fully ramped up, $w_v^\mathrm{relax}$ and $w_v^\mathrm{chem}$ become almost equal in magnitude, but opposite in sign.
+Thus, according to Eq.~(\ref{eq:vib_relax_equation}) vibrational energy density, and with it $T_\mathrm{v}$, in the heat bath do not change appreciably during the QSS phase.